 2. In respect of a final royalty return period ending on the date of termination of the Exploitation Contract, the Contractor shall provide:

-(a) A final calculation of the royalty payable;
+(a) a final calculation of the royalty payable;

-(b) Details of any refund or overpayment of royalty claimed; and
+(b) details of any refund or overpayment of royalty claimed; and

-(c) The quantity and value [(by Mineral and Metal)] of all closing stocks of the [Mineral-bearing ore].
+(c) the quantity and value [(by Mineral and Metal)] of all closing stocks of the [Mineral-bearing ore].

-3. Within 90 Days from the end of a Calendar Year, the Contractor shall provide the Secretary-General and the Sponsoring State or States with a statement from an auditor or certified independent accountant that the royalty calculation for that Calendar Year:
+3. Within 90 Days from the end of a Calendar Year, the Contractor shall provide the Secretary-General and the Sponsoring State or States with a statement from an Independent Auditor or certified independent accountant that the royalty calculation for that Calendar Year:

-(a) Is based on proper accounts and records properly kept and is in agreement with those accounts and records; and
+(a) is based on proper accounts and records properly kept and is in agreement with those accounts and records; and

-(b) Complies with these Regulations and is accurate and correct.
+(b) complies with these Regulations and is accurate and correct.